Extreme Cold Grips Much Of The U.S.

 Also on Monday, an "Ice Dive" continued as scheduled at Lake Minnetonka — with the mercury at negative 15 degrees.
 The water was relatively balmy at just above freezing.

-"It's always the same," long-time participant Scott Searl told KSTP.
+"It's always the same," longtime participant Scott Searl told KSTP.
 "It always hurts and it's stupid."

-But hey, it's not cold everywhere.
+But, hey, it's not cold everywhere.
 The Pacific Northwest is experiencing normal winter weather, with rain in the forecast for later this week.

 There's a high of 70 degrees Tuesday in both Key West, Fla., and Los Angeles, the National Weather Service says — and Tucson, Ariz., should hit 75.